lxzan/gws/README.md

 #### Highlight

-- zero dependency, no channel, event driven
+- zero dependency, no channel but event driven
-- zero extra goroutine to manage business logic
+- zero extra goroutine to manage connection
 - zero error to read/write operation, errors have been handled appropriately
 - fully passes the WebSocket [autobahn-testsuite](https://github.com/crossbario/autobahn-testsuite)